freestar8n/PECTrainer/README.md

 ## Notes
 - Make sure your mount is Celestron and has support for PEC
-- Behavior on SynScan mounts is unknown
+- Behavior on SynScan mounts is unknown, but it may work
 - Once the mount is trained you can use the mount normally and you don't need to connect through the handcontrol.
 You can also remove the handcontrol and use a different alignment app such as CPWI
 - There are issues with knowing if PEC playback is currently enabled, so the state is not displayed in the GUI.
 When done with training, make sure the PEC playback is really happening by enabling it with the handcontrol or CPWI
 - Any drift in the PEC curves will be removed from the displayed plot and from the curve loaded to the mount
 - Declination guide corrections have no impact on the recorded curve
 - Some mounts don't guide well when PEC playback is enabled, but for Celestron mounts it can greatly improve guiding - particularly if the gearbox term is smoothed out

+[def]: docs/PECTrainerView.png